Catalonian Trails

 What does this mean?

-This is an exciting grade 4 walking holiday on which we travel through stunning scenery and can expect full or half days of leisurely walking.
+This holiday offers outstanding experiences as we travel through stunning scenery and can expect leisurely walking filled with interest both geological and ecological.
 Our excursions might include several hours on foot, by canoe, motor launch, or safari car.
 Some of the short walks can be reasonably energetic and our itinerary can mean we that we might sometimes face walking in the heat of the day.
 The highest point reached on this holiday will be 1085m if we pursue the option to visit Table Mountain (weather dependant).
-Ascents and descents can be up to 600m.
+Ascents and descents can be up to 300m.
+Some days will be spent on leisurely walking around areas of special or historical interests.
+Other days will be spent on game drives within National Parks.
+The walks will generally be shorter than one might expect at this grade due to the abundance of things to se on the way and but the terrain and heat means one should be comfortable walking at Grade 3.

 This holiday is for the traveller with a sense of adventure as we do spend a lot of time travelling on stone roads in order to cover the four countries that we will be visiting.
 We travel in a robust but comfortable 4-wheel-drive vehicle in which we encourage a policy of free-seating from day to day so that all can enjoy a fully shared experience as the journey unfolds.